 For all her arrogance and mischievousness, I can’t help but root for the haggered old biddy.
 I mean, for one thing, she has purple hair!
 (I remember, as a young kid, being fascinated with an elderly neighbour who had a purple rinse.
 Super cool!)

 The villainous Mim is LOUD, bat-shit crazy and pessimistic yet playful.
 A ditzy and deceitful game-player, she repeatedly cackles, “I win, I win” – as do I when defeating Mr twodoughnuts at ‘Blog Wars‘.

-A while back, I was invited by a strange young chappy named Mitch (twodoughnuts) to write a guest blog.
+A while back, I was invited to write a guest post, by a strange young chappy named Mitch (twodoughnuts).
 The fool even gave me full access to his blog, including his password!

 I was told I could write anything, as long as I didn’t “take the piss”.

 Would I?!
 (Well, yes I seriously considered it for a moment).

 Therein started what has been dubbed, by Mitch, ‘Blog Wars’.